Also called tocandira, conga ant or ant 24, it has the most painful poison in the world. A story with hidden connections.

 - Their diet is complemented by the consumption of some insects, honey and brazil nuts.

-- The drink they drink daily and with which they entertain visitors to their villages is the capó, resulting from grating the guaraná cane in water.
+- The drink they consume daily and with which they entertain visitors to their villages is the capó, resulting from grating the guaraná cane in water.

 - Their form of political organization is governed by the Tuxaua, who is the mediating and negotiating authority in internal conflicts, and who is in charge of directing agricultural activities, both production and harvesting, as well as commercial activities.